noris-network/cuegen/README.md

   `MarshalJSON()`.
 The key is `"<kind>/<name>"` - deliberately without the namespace, which has no value for cuegen's use case.
-Two objects sharing kind and name (even in different namespaces) are therefore a hard duplicate-key error.
+Two objects sharing kind and name (even in different namespaces) are therefore a hard duplicate-key error, even though the same module renders fine as YAML/KYAML (where the namespace does disambiguate). `-json` is a debugging aid - piping into `fx`/`jq` - not a format every module is expected to support, and the error message says so.
 The canonical field ordering from `FormatFilter` is preserved, since `MarshalJSON` carries over the node tree's field order.

 ### Path resolution